sdslabs/Rubeus/SETUP_WINDOWS.md

 ```

 ## Initialising CMake
-Use the ProjectManager.exe GUI to run the relevant cmake as show in [this tutorial](https://github.com/sdslabs/Rubeus/wiki/Making-a-ping-pong-game#2-setting-up-project-manager)
+Start by building the Rubeus Project Manager by running `cmake . -D_DEV=1` in repository root directory.
+Use the ProjectManager.exe GUI as show in [this tutorial](https://github.com/sdslabs/Rubeus/wiki/Making-a-ping-pong-game#2-setting-up-project-manager)

 ## Setting up Rubeus source in Visual Studio 2017
 1. Open the newly generated `RubeusCore.sln` in the repository root folder inside Visual Studio.
 Right click on `RubeusCore` in Solution Explorer and select `Set as StartUp project`.
 [Screenshot](https://imgur.com/a/xadxwsG)